Dice Girls mural, Las Vegas

 Las Vegas Trivia

-With 2 million residents prior to the Great Recession, Las Vegas was the fastest growing big city in America.
-Growth has return since 2012.
+With over 2 million residents Las Vegas is again one of the the fastest-growing big cities in America.
+Growth has returned after the pandemic.

 Las Vegas is located in a desert valley between the Sierra Mountains and a smaller mountain range.
 That topography contributes to incredible red rock formations in the region.